Always knowing when to

 - Don’t fertilize your houseplants this month.
 They don’t need fertilizer in the winter due to slower growth rates.

-- This is a good time to air-layer house plants such as dracaena, dieffenbachia, and rubber plant, especially if they have grown too tall and leggy.
+- This is a good time to air-layer house plants such as dracaena, dieffenbachia, and rubber-plant, especially if they’ve grown too tall and leggy.

 Hi!
 I’m Cheryl.

 I believe you can grow your dream garden and still have time to enjoy it.